motss/compound-timepicker/README.md

 The selected time is indicated by the filled circle at the end of each clock hand.

 ### Update (v0.4.0)
-- Added support for IE11 and Edge.
+- Added support for IE11 and Edge in this release:
--- Fixed layout issue on IE11 and Edge.
+ - Fixed layout issue on IE11 and Edge.
--- Added my own version of `classList` polyfill for SVG on IE11 and Edge.
+ - Added my own version of `classList` polyfill for SVG on IE11 and Edge.
--- Minor fix on validation of inputs via properties which caused testing to fail.
+ - Minor fix on validation of inputs via properties which caused testing to fail.

 Example: